glpi-project/doc-agent/source/configuration.rst

    * If you're using **GLPI 9.5.x** with **FusionInventory for GLPI plugin 9.5+3.0**:

-    Your server URL should look like: ``https://glpi-server/plugins/fusioninventory/``
+    Your server URL should look like: ``https://my-glpi-server/plugins/fusioninventory/``

    * If you're using `GLPI 10+ <https://glpi10.com/>`_, there are few cases regarding `GlpiInventory plugin <https://plugins.glpi-project.org/#/plugin/glpiinventory>`_ usage:

     1. If you're not using **GlpiInventory plugin**:

-     Your server URL should look like: ``https://glpi-server/``
+     Your server URL should look like: ``https://my-glpi-server/``, or ``https://my-glpi-server/front/inventory.php``

     2. If you have installed **GlpiInventory plugin** via **Marketplace**:

-     Your server URL should look like: ``https://glpi-server/marketplace/glpiinventory/``
+     Your server URL should look like: ``https://my-glpi-server/marketplace/glpiinventory/``

     3. If you have installed **GlpiInventory plugin** manually under ``/plugins`` GLPI folder:

-     Your server URL should look like: ``https://glpi-server/plugins/glpiinventory/``
+     Your server URL should look like: ``https://my-glpi-server/plugins/glpiinventory/``

 ``server``
     Specifies the server to use both as a controller for the agent, and as a